iot-lnu/expertkompetens/notes/lecture-notes.md

 # Collection of notes from meetings and lectures

+- When we meet.
+We meet.

 ## Thursday 16th September
+- Pycom LoPy4.
+Or FiPy.

 - Where to find relevant information to getting started. https://github.com/iot-lnu/expertkompetens/blob/main/workshop/01-getting-started.md
 - What to think of when choosing a project.